Sending you a lovely warm welcome to Year One at Holy Family.

 - Encourage your child to be immersed in their environment, be creative, imaginative and play.

 - Promote resilience and provide opportunities for your child to problem solve.
 Focusing on basic life skills.

 - Encourage your child to be able to read, write and spell the High Frequency Words for Reception, Year One and even Year Two.

 We are currently reading 'Handas Surpise' by Eileen Browne in Year One.
 This book is exciting and we are enjoying exploring sequencing the story, making predictions and we are even beginning to change and adapt the story!
-We also have Storytime on TEAMS.
-Join Miss Brown and I, find a comfy spot and let our minds escape in storytime!
+We will be writing a recount of the story possibly even changing part of the story too!